Congratulations, future Hoyas!

 College Seminars introduce first-year students to a number of College disciplines, outside of the typical “intro” mode, and come in a variety of designs, some comprising multiple courses or modules.
 These seminars tend to focus on problems, both as issues to investigate and as ways into those disciplines’ distinctive methods of understanding and engaging the world.
 Whether that problem is truth, culture, knowing, speech, race, or class, the seminar environment and integration of subjects invite deep engagement, connection-making, and disruptive discovery.
 Such experiences are terrific introductions to the academic culture of the College and can be clarifying moments in the long and personal search for one’s choice of major.

-FLL Hager Scholars
+LCL Hager Scholars

-The FLL Hager Scholars program is designed with our most ambitious students of languages and linguistics in mind.
+The LCL Hager Scholars program is designed with our most ambitious students of languages and linguistics in mind.
 Over the course of this yearlong program, Hager Scholars complete coursework in their major, as well as courses that fulfill core requirements in other disciplines, taught by faculty who are particularly interested in the ways that language study informs their fields.
-In addition, Hager Scholars complete a biweekly, yearlong colloquium designed to introduce students to FLL faculty and their research, and to expose them to the many opportunities available to language majors outside the classroom, in D.C., and beyond.
+In addition, Hager Scholars complete a biweekly, yearlong colloquium designed to introduce students to LCL faculty and their research, and to expose them to the many opportunities available to language majors outside the classroom, in D.C., and beyond.

 Ignatius Scholars